alfonsof/azure-python-examples/README.md

 **Messaging - Azure Event Grid, Azure Event Hub:**

 * [azureeventhubsendevent](/azureeventhubsendevent) - Azure Event Hub send: Example of how to handle an Event Hub and sends events to an event hub event stream.
-* [azureeventhubreceiveevent](/azureeventhubreceiveevent) - Azure Blob Storage Move: Example of how to handle an Event Hub and  receives events from an event hub event stream.
+* [azureeventhubreceiveevent](/azureeventhubreceiveevent) - Azure Event Hub receive: Example of how to handle an Event Hub and  receives events from an event hub event stream.

 ## License